hardwario/bc-website/content/doc/projects/radio-voc-sensor.md

 ## Dashboard

-You will see this dashboard with values from the Wireless VOC sensor.
+You will see this dashboard with values from the Radio VOC sensor.

 {{% img-zoom src="node-red-dashboard.png" %}}